ipolychr/content-mlops/docs/feature_extraction.md

 Feature extraction is a crucial stage in deep learning-based audio categorization.
 It involves the transformation of raw audio data into meaningful representations that machine learning models can efficiently utilize.
-This process is essential for enhancing the precision and effectiveness of music genre classification systems, as it allows the identification of distinctive patterns and traits in audio data.
+This process is essential for enhancing the precision and effectiveness of Speech Emotion Recognition systems, as it allows the identification of distinctive patterns and traits in audio data.

 ## Why